DnielFort/DnielFort/README.md

  🤝 I’m looking to collaborate on data science or AI projects.

- 🤔 I’m looking for help with [Github Blog Cards](https://github.com/DnielFort/Github-Cards-External-Blogs).
+ 🤔 I’m looking for help with [Terraform](https://www.terraform.io/).

  💬 Ask me about my projects if you want to colaborate.